How to Overcome Nervousness When Presenting

 Do you shake before a presentation?
 Many with social anxiety have this problem.
 In this blog post, we will discuss 4 easy ways to stop shaking before a presentation, so that you can give your talk with confidence and poise!

 As a general rule, triggering relaxation through imagery or deep breathing is the best way to manage shaking before a presentation because it counteracts the fight or flight reaction.
-Taking fast-acting medication, doing some exercise beforehand, and avoiding caffeine are also good strategies.
+Taking fast-acting medication and doing some exercise beforehand are also good strategies.

 Trigger Relaxation with Imagery or Deep Breathing

 One way to prevent yourself from shaking during a presentation is to trigger what is known as the relaxation response.
 There are several ways that you can do this before your presentation:

 - Meditation is one way, as certain brain waves enter a lower frequency when meditating.

 - Deep Breathing is another, as it can trigger a body-wide release of beta-endorphins, serotonin, and melatonin that are responsible for a “relaxed” feeling.